Abhimanyu-0/Xarm-6-robot/README.md

 ### 3. Visualization
 The code leverages the Pybullet library for visualization, allowing users to observe the robot's motion and configuration in a simulated environment.
 The visualization component enhances the understanding of the robot's behavior and aids in debugging.

+### 4. Inverse Kinematics with Jacobian
+An additional feature incorporates the Jacobian matrix into the inverse kinematics solution.
+This enhancement improves the convergence speed and accuracy of joint angle adjustments.

+### 5. Inverse Dynamics
+The code includes the capability for inverse dynamics calculations, allowing for the determination of joint torques given external forces applied to the end effector.

+### 6. Trajectory Generation
+A trajectory generation module employs cubic polynomials to plan smooth paths for the robotic arm.
+The implementation facilitates the robot's movement along predefined trajectories.

 ## Visualization